 Cost of Living in Costa Rica

-Your complete guide to monthly budgets, regional costs and money-saving strategies for living in Costa Rica in 2026.
+Your complete guide to monthly budgets, regional costs, and money-saving strategies for your safe harbor in Costa Rica.

 On This Page